anfedorov/TreeSage/README.md

 ### Logprob Caveat

 Ollama logprob availability can depend on the model and prompt length.
-At high token counts some models may return `200 OK` with an empty `response` and no `logprobs` field.
-Treat missing logprobs as "no distribution returned for this prompt/model position" and reduce the prompt length or switch models.
+At high token counts phi4 and maybe other models sometimes return `200 OK` with an empty `response` and no `logprobs` field.